Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Analysis of Additional Examples of Quantum Synchronization

 where for convenience we define the detuning $\Delta = \omega_A - \omega_B$.
 We then consider the independent interactions of each spin with some external bath which in the absense of spin-spin interactions drives the spins towards their own non-equilibrium steady states.
 These system-bath interactions are modeled by the Lindblad operators

-Using the theory we have developed we will analyse three examples which were shown by \cite{Roulet_2018} to exhibit quantum synchronization.
-The first example considers driving the two spins in opposite direction without any detuning, the second example introduces detuning but also takes the \emph{quantum Zeno} limit of large driving, and the third considers driving two detuned spins in opposite directions.
+Using the theory we have developed, we will analyze three examples which were shown by \cite{Roulet_2018} to exhibit quantum synchronization.
+The first example considers driving the two spins in opposite directions without any detuning, the second example introduces detuning but also takes the \emph{quantum Zeno} limit of large driving, and the third considers driving two detuned spins in opposite directions.

-\subsection{Inverted Limit Cycle: Metastable ultra-low frequency anti-synchronization}
+\subsection{Inverted Limit Cycle: Metastable ultra-low frequency \\ anti-synchronization}

 We first analyse the so called inverted limit cycle.
 We take $\Delta = 0$ and invert the driving on the two spins so that

 and consider the limiting case $\mu \ra 0$.
 As in \cite{Roulet_2018} the system is initialised in the state $\rho(0) = \rho_A^{(0)} \otimes \rho_B^{(0)}$ where $\rho_j^{(0)}$ is the NESS of spin $j$ in the absence of spin-spin couplings.
 Thus we can consider this as a quench of the system where the weak spin-spin interaction are instantaneously turned on.
 We find that in the absence of spin-spin interactions, i.e $\epsilon = 0$, and with $\mu=0$ the independent spins have degenerate stationary states